burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 All containers in C++98 provide a fundamental guarantee.
 And some operations (for example, `std::vector<T>::push_back`) give a strong guarantee.

-# Stages of Processing Source Code in C++
+# Stages of Source Code Translation in C++
 A source code for C/C++ consists of source files.
-Each source file is processed through the following sequence of steps.
+Each source file is translated (or processed) through the following sequence of steps.

-## Preprocessing and initial textual source code processing
+## Initial Textual Source Code Processing and C Preprocessing
 1. The input file is read into memory and broken into lines.

 2. Processing trigrams.
 For all trigrams, please check [2,p.15].